Universal credit is government programme that supports you if you are on a low income, or unemployed.

-One of the main aims of Universal Credit is to "make work pay"; consequently the total amount any family can claim in benefits will be capped.
+One of the main aims of Universal Credit is to "make work pay".
+Consequently, the total amount any family can claim in benefits will be capped.

 This could potentially mean some families see their benefits substantially reduced, especially if they have a several children.

-However, the government are now looking into introducing regional variations to the benefits cap.
+The government are now looking into introducing regional variations to the benefits cap.